DevMark006/Cloudy/README.md

 <p>• User Friendly Design</p>

 # Limitations
-This project uses a free weather api from openweathermap which has an api call limits.
+This project uses a free plan weather api from openweathermap which has an api call limits.

 # Technologies Used
 <div align="center">